Link Year Student Handbook

 All financial obligations to John Brown University must be paid in full before JBU can release your official transcript.
 If you have questions regarding your account, please see the Business Office/Student Accounts section above.

 As a partner with John Brown University, Kanakuk Link Year is subject to and complies with all the requirements of Title IX of the Education Amendments of 1972, which include regulations for programmatic opportunities and harassment prevention.
-As such, you can find the Title IX policy on the JBU website.
+As such, you can find the Title IX policy online.
 This policy is designed to augment, not supersede, any Kanakuk policies.

 All Other Inquiries